ocaml-sf/learn-ocaml/docs/tutorials/step-2.md

 - The final argument `[0]` is the unique input on which we want to test the function.

-This function also determine the text written in the header of the corresponding report.
+This function also determines the text written in the header of the corresponding report.
 For a function called `my_function`, it will be "Function: my_function".